SamratGurbani/Firebase-Image-Upload/README.txt

 # Firebase-Image-Upload

+This is java code which describes how you can upload images from android application and store it on Firebase Cloud Storage.

 First you need to set up the firebase project or you can just connect your application with firebase realtime database.
 For this you can follow the steps below: